OpenChain-Project/Automotive-WG/2024-09-10-workshop-agenda.md

 ## Provisional Schedule

 - Software Defined Vehicle / Eclipse SDV [1]
-  - how will a future software supply chain will look like and what needs to be expected with OTA-updates in the vehicles?
+  - How will a future software supply chain will look like and what needs to be expected with OTA-updates in the vehicles?
 - Catena-X [2] / Eclipse Tractus-X [3]
-  - are there potential synergies with the OpenChain community and is there also a supply chain for data?
+  - Are there potential synergies with the OpenChain community and is there also a supply chain for data?
 - COVESA [4]
-  - what needs to be considered in the automotive software supply chain when vehicles will become more and more connected?
+  - What needs to be considered in the automotive software supply chain when vehicles will become more and more connected?
 - Linux ELISA [5] / SPDX Safety Profile [6]
-  - how can the safety requirements be covered along the automotive software supply chain?
+  - How can the safety requirements be covered along the automotive software supply chain?
 - End-to-end (Open Source) Software Management along the supply chain, tool updates and the need of standardized interfaces
 - News/Update about regulations (EU, US, …) impacting the automotive supply chain and how OpenChain standards can help?